 Oh ring finger sizing!
 A tricky art!
-Here's the best method we've determined along with a helpful little illustration by Ash.
+Here's the best method we've determined along with a helpful little illustration.

 To determine your correct finger size, you need to first figure out what width of ring you’d like as this directly affects the size needed.
 As the width increases the size needs to increase a little as well.